Fastest Ways to Earn College Credit

-BestColleges.com is an advertising-supported site.
+www.bestcolleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 1. AP Exams

-Ideal for: High school students enrolled in AP classes.
+Ideal for: High school students enrolled in AP classes

 High school AP coordinators help students register for the exams through the College Board.
-Students can prepare for AP tests with the help of tutors, AP teachers, and the AP Classroom, which features study resources such as videos and progress checks.
+You can prepare for your AP tests with help from tutors, AP teachers, and the AP Classroom, which features study resources such as videos and progress checks.

 2. Accelerated College Classes

 Ideal for: Working students or students with family obligations, but any college student might benefit from accelerated courses

 Traditional college courses typically last 14-15 weeks, with breaks between semesters for summer and winter holidays.

 Accelerated college classes — often offered for online degrees — go much faster.
 You can find courses that are only 4 weeks, 5 weeks, 6 weeks, and 8 weeks long.
 That means you can complete more classes in the academic year and graduate sooner.

 Sign up for accelerated classes the same way you would register for a traditional class, but take care to note that if your accelerated course begins after the official semester start date, it could affect your financial aid eligibility.